SharePoint/sp-dev-docs/docs/spfx/integrate-with-teams-introduction.md

     ```

 1. Deploy the web part using tenant-scoped deployment option to your SharePoint app catalog
-1. Activate the SharePoint Framework solution, which you deployed and select **Sync to Teams** button in the App Catalog
+1. Activate the SharePoint Framework solution, which you deployed, and select **Sync to Teams** button in the App Catalog

 ## Deployment options